Mir Muhammad of Rawanduz: Firman of Mir Muhammad

-The Ottomans reassed their perception of the perceived strength of the emirate and develop a plan for its subjugation.
-An Ottoman offensive was initiated in 1836 which forced Kor to retreat to Rawandiz, mainly due to the lack of support from his tribal allies.
+Persecution of Jews

+Under the rule of Mir Muhammad the Jewish population was affected by violence and looting notably during the Siege of Amadiya.
+They “were treated with merciless cruelty and oppression."
+Many were forced to migrate and some fled the city after its fall.
+Similar reports are mentioned for other towns under his control, including Ranya, Khoy, Erbil, Aqra, and Zakho.
+After the Kurds sacked Mosul during the Yazidi campaign, they also killed the local Jews and Christians.

+Dr. Lobdell, an American Christian missionary, visited Mir Muhammad, he wrote: “The Pasha of Ravendooz told me that when he was first appointed to that district, three years since, Jews were bought and sold by the Koords as commonly as donkeys.”

+Following the defeat of Mir Muhammad, Amadiya came under the rule of the Ottoman governor of Mosul.
+The situation of the Jewish community improved slightly.

 Defeat and aftermath

 The Ottoman Sultan in Istanbul could no longer remain inactive and mobilized against Mohammed Pasha.
 The rebellious Muhammad Ali Pasha had made it clear to the Ottomans that the hot-tempered Muhammad Pasha should not be underestimated.
 The suspicion that both rebels were in contact made the problem more acute.
 In 1834, an Ottoman army led by Reşid Mehmed Pasha was sent towards Soran.
 His army was joined by soldiers from the Ottoman governors of Mosul and Baghdad.

-Muhammed Pasha was besieged and defeated at Rawanduz in 1838.
+The Soran Emirate was dismantled in 1838.
 It is also worth mentioning that Reşit Mehmet Pasha had previously issued a fatwa that forbade Mohammed Pasha's Muslim warriors from fighting against the army of the Ottoman caliph.
 Mohammed Pasha was summoned to Istanbul and ceremoniously received by Sultan Mahmud II.
 It was decided that Mohammed Pasha should be exiled to Trabzon.
 But on his way, he disappeared in the Black Sea area and the Ottoman Empire supported his brother Rasul as the Emir of the Emirate.
 The Emirate would ultimately fall victim to the growing centralization of the Ottoman Empire.

 Reception

+Reception by Kurds

 Muhammad Pasha of Rawanduz is described, along with Bedir Khan Beg, as one of the pioneers of Kurdish nationalism.